rnaikd/simple-flask-api-framework/README.md

 # simple-flask-api-framework

-This library is to be use to make simple rest application falskapp.py is main file which understands URL and invoke proper action api route must be <host>/api/<classname>/<:param>
+This library is to be use to make simple rest application using flask

+> falskapp.py is main file which understands URL and invoke proper action
+> api route must be <host>/api/<classname>/<:param>

 How this will work?
 Let's take some example
 User class (Example)